microsoft/fluentui/rfcs/react-components/convergence/component-transitions-on-mount-or-unmount.md

 };

 // Usage
-const props = {
+const [open, setOpen] = React.useState(false);
-  presence: true,
-};
 const options = {
   animateOnFirstMount: false,
 };
-const { ref, presence, active, state } = useMotion(props, options);
+const { ref, type, isActive, canRender } = useMotion(open, options);
 ```

-The hook also outputs the same `MotionProps`.
-This is for cases when the motion props don't need to be recalculated or are passed by another component.
+The hook always returns a `MotionState`.
+The received `MotionShorthand` parameter can be either a `boolean` or a `MotionState`.
+This flexibility is extremely useful for cases when an override on another component is needed, and with that a double calculation is avoided.
 See the **Usage** section on this document.

 #### Usage